1. Resume examples

 • What type of layout and formatting rules to follow

-When it comes to personal trainer resumes, both the functional and reverse chronological resume formats may be applicable.
+When it comes to personal trainer resumes, both the functional and reverse chronological order resume formats may be applicable.
 In fact, it's one of the few professions where it's entirely dependent on your skills and career history.
-The reverse chronological format places the most emphasis on your employment history section, showcasing the most impressive and/or recent jobs first and the least important or oldest - last.
+The reverse chronological format places the most emphasis on your employment history section by showcasing the most recent jobs first and the oldest last.

-If, on the other hand, you are a personal trainer that worked mostly with individual clients outside of gyms, or if you're a trainer with highly sought after (or specialized) skills - you might want to check out the functional resume format.
+If, on the other hand, you are a personal trainer who worked mostly with individual clients outside of gyms or if you're a trainer with specialized skills, you might want to check out the functional format

 This resume format moves the skills section up in priority and makes it larger, ensuring that the hiring manager sees your important professional abilities first and pays more attention to them.
 At the end of the day, only you can determine which resume format is best for you.
 It's fair to say, however, that most candidates go with reverse chronological (it's also the default format in our resume examples).